Raph-09/CREDIT-CARD-FRAUD-DETECTION/README.md

 Soft-Voting-Classiffier(Accuracy- 100%)

  # Run Locally
-  Run this commandon ur command line:https://github.com/Raph-09/CREDIT-CARD-FRAUD-DETECTION.git Install the packages that are found # Tech stack
+  Run this command on ur command line:https://github.com/Raph-09/CREDIT-CARD-FRAUD-DETECTION.git Install the packages that are found # Tech stack